-Since the early 1980s, the Conference on Disarmament (CD) has considered further proposals under the agenda item “prevention of an arms race in outer space”, including draft treaties aimed at preventing the placement of weapons in outer space and prohibiting the use of anti-satellite weapons.
+Since the early 1980s, the Conference on Disarmament (CD) has considered further proposals under the agenda item “prevention of an arms race in outer space”, including draft treaties aimed at, inter alia, preventing the placement of weapons in outer space and prohibiting the use of anti-satellite weapons.

 Transparency and Confidence-Building Measures

-At the recommendation of the First Committee in 2010, the General Assembly adopted resolution A/RES/65/68, which established a group of governmental experts (GGE) to conduct a study on outer space transparency and confidence-building measures (TCBMs).The GGE convened three sessions in 2012 and 2013 and submitted its consensus report (A/68/189*) to the General Assembly at its 68th session.
+In 2005, beginning with resolution A/RES/60/66, the General Assembly began a new process for exploring and subsequently development transparency and confidence-building measures (TCBMs) in outer space activities.
+At the recommendation of the First Committee in 2010, the General Assembly adopted resolution A/RES/65/68, which established a group of governmental experts (GGE) to conduct a study on outer space.The GGE convened three sessions in 2012 and 2013 and submitted its consensus report (A/68/189*) to the General Assembly at its 68th session.

 The GGE agreed to a set of TCBMs in outer space activities for implementation by States and international organizations on a voluntary basis.
 Those measures included: information exchange on space policies; information exchange and notifications related to outer space activities; risk reduction notifications; contact and visits to space launch sites and facilities; international cooperation; consultative mechanisms; outreach; and coordination.
 The GGE also endorsed efforts to pursue political commitments, for example, in the form of unilateral declarations, bilateral commitments or a multilateral code of conduct, to encourage responsible actions in, and the peaceful use of, outer space.